Biblioteca Medicea Laurenziana

 Palazzo Medici-Riccardi information

-The tiny chapel is covered in a series of wonderfully detailed and recently restored frescoes (c 1459-63) by Benozzo Gozzoli, a pupil of Fra' Angelico.
-His ostensible theme of Procession of the Magi to Bethlehem is but a slender pretext for portraying members of the Medici clan in their best light; try to spy Lorenzo il Magnifico and Cosimo the Elder in the crowd.
+Gozzoli's ostensible theme of Procession of the Magi to Bethlehem is but a slender pretext for portraying members of the Medici clan in their best light; spy Lorenzo il Magnifico and Cosimo the Elder in the crowd.
 The chapel was reconfigured to accommodate a baroque staircase, hence the oddly split fresco.
 The mid-15th-century altarpiece of the Adoration of the Child is a copy of the original (originally here) by Fra' Filippo Lippi.
-Only 10 visitors are allowed in at a time; in high season reserve in advance at the palace ticket desk.
+Only 10 visitors are allowed in at a time; in high season reserve in advance at the ticket desk.

 The Medici lived at Palazzo Medici until 1540, making way for the Riccardi family a century later.
-They gave the palace a comprehensive remodelling and built the sumptuously decorated Sala Luca Giordano , a masterpiece of baroque art, on the 1st floor.
+They remodelled the palace and built the 1st-floor Sala Luca Giordano , a sumptuous masterpiece of baroque art.
 Giordano adorned the ceiling with his complex Allegory of Divine Wisdom (1685), a rather overblown example of late baroque dripping with gold leaf and bursting with colour.
-The palazzo now houses the offices of the Florence Provincial Authority and hosts various temporary exhibitions in its public rooms.